How To Read Your Credit Report

 If you’re like a lot of people, whenever you make a money misstep, your first thought is something along the lines of, “Oh no, what will this do to my credit report?”

 Credit reports can seem daunting, especially when it comes to figuring out what exactly works in your favor — and what doesn’t.
-Common hiccups include late payments (even by a day!), credit history, and a whole host of other things that can impact your credit score.
+Common hiccups include late payments (even by a day!), credit history and a whole host of other things that can impact your credit score.
+For many people, taking control of your credit score is an important step on your personal finance journey.

 If you plan on applying for a new credit card, a new apartment or any sort of loan, your credit report can carry a lot of weight when it comes to whether or not you get approved by lenders.